-The job market has increased by 0.8% from last year.
+The job market has decreased by -4.74% from last year.
 10-year predicted future job growth is 29.8%.
 Cincinnati is a national transportation hub and includes one of the largest inland coal parts in the country.
 It is also a recognized cultural center with museums and the Cincinnati Opera—the second oldest opera company in the nation.
-The largest employers include Health Care & Social Assistance, Retail Trade and Manufacturing.
+The largest employers include Kroger, Macy's and P&G.

 The cost of living is low due to the Cincinnati real estate market and moderately priced housing.
-With its beautiful river location, international airport, job growth, low cost of living and emphasis of cultural events and activities, Cincinnati will continue to grow and attract more residents.
+With its beautiful river location, international airport, job growth, low cost of living and emphasis on cultural events and activities, Cincinnati will continue to grow and attract more residents.

 Cincinnati real estate market details

 - Hyde Park

 - West Price Hill

 There has been a 3.5% increase in median home value over the last year.
 As of 2023, the median home value is $223,164.